-- Section 1.
+Section 1.
 Indemnification.
 To the fullest extent permitted by law, the Agency shall release, indemnify, defend and hold harmless the County, its officials, agents, and employees from and against any and all claims, damages, losses, and expenses, demands, suits or other actions, liabilities, costs and expenses (including reasonable attorney's fees), of any kind or nature whatsoever arising directly or indirectly out of or caused in whole or in part by any act or omission of the Agency, its contractors or subcontractors (if any), anyone directly or indirectly employed by them, or anyone for whose acts any of them may be liable; excepting those acts or omissions arising out of the sole negligence of the County.
-Nothing herein shall be construed as a waiver of the County's right to sovereign immunity beyond the limits set forth in Section 768.28, Florida Statutes. - Section 2.
+Nothing herein shall be construed as a waiver of the County's right to sovereign immunity beyond the limits set forth in Section 768.28, Florida Statutes.

+Section 2.
 Environmental Indemnification.
 The Agency shall defend, indemnify and hold harmless the County, its officials, agents, and employees from any claim arising from or in any way related to, the environmental condition of the property to be used for the Project, including, but not limited to, the cost of investigating, defending, and/or negotiating to a satisfactory conclusion claims made by environmental regulatory agencies, as well as all cleanup and property maintenance requirements imposed by any agency with lawful jurisdiction over the Project and associated property.
 This indemnification shall run from the time of initial discovery of any such adverse environmental condition and is not to be construed to commence only upon realization by the County of an actual pecuniary loss as a result of such adverse environmental condition.
 The existence of this indemnification shall not be construed as an indicia of ownership, management, or control of the Project by the County, and the County hereby recognizes and acknowledges that the County is not an owner or manager of the Project and does not exert any control thereupon.
-Notwithstanding anything herein to the contrary, this indemnification provision shall survive the termination of this Agreement. - Section 3.
+Notwithstanding anything herein to the contrary, this indemnification provision shall survive the termination of this Agreement.

+- Section 3.
+Liability.
+The County shall not be liable to the Agency for any special, consequential, incidental, punitive, or indirect damages arising from or relating to any breach and/or termination of this Agreement, regardless of any notice of the possibility of such damages. - Section 4.
 Safety Requirements.
-The Agency shall be responsible for initiating, maintaining, and supervising all safety precautions and programs in connection with the performance under this Agreement. - 3.1 The Agency shall take all reasonable precautions for the safety and protection of: - (a) All employees and all persons whom the Agency suffers to be on the premises and other persons who may be affected thereby;

-- (b) All property, materials, and equipment on the premises under the care and custody of the Agency; and - (c) Other property at or surrounding the premises including trees, shrubs, lawns, walkways, pavements, and roadways. - 3.2 The Agency shall comply with, and shall ensure that its employees, contractors, and sub-contractors comply with, all applicable safety laws or ordinances, rules, regulations, standards, and lawful orders from an authority bearing on the safety of persons or property for their protection from damage, injury, or loss.
+The Agency shall be responsible for initiating, maintaining, and supervising all safety precautions and programs in connection with the performance under this Agreement. - 4.1 The Agency shall take all reasonable precautions for the safety and protection of: - (a) All employees and all persons whom the Agency suffers to be on the premises and other persons who may be affected thereby; - (b) All property, materials, and equipment on the premises under the care and custody of the Agency; and - (c) Other property at or surrounding the premises including trees, shrubs, lawns, walkways, pavements, and roadways. - 4.2 The Agency shall comply with, and shall ensure that its employees, contractors, and sub-contractors comply with, all applicable safety laws or ordinances, rules, regulations, standards, and lawful orders from an authority bearing on the safety of persons or property for their protection from damage, injury, or loss.
 This shall include, but not be limited to, the following: - (a) Occupational Safety & Health Act (OSHA); - (b) National Institute for Occupational Safety & Health (NIOSH); - (c) National Fire Protection Association (NFPA).